Michellinian/CS-unit-2/README.md

   delay(2000); // between letters is two second delay }
 ```
 As stated in the basic code steps, we used switch case statements to represent the alphabets.
 The dot and dashes are declared as a function at the bottomo of the code.
-To indicate the beginning and the end of the message transmission, we programmed the code for the leds to blink rapidly 7 times.
+We decided to blink the leds 7 times very rapidly, to indicate where the message starts and ends.
+Then the program would tranlsate the alphabets into morse, using the switch case statements, to identify which morse code should be emitted.
+This could've been written in if statements, although in this case using the "switch and case" was more efficient, in the sense that there are less words, therefore easier to read.
+This code successfully translates the message from english to morse.
+The evaluation is explained below in the [evaluation](#evalution) section.

 ### Protocols